-- Flooring must also be moisture and chemical resistant so that it will not degrade too quickly due to repeated exposure.
+- Floor coating must also be moisture and chemical resistant so that it will not degrade too quickly due to repeated exposure.
 If a floor degrades too quickly, it not only becomes unsafe, but it also becomes more susceptible to bacteria growth.

-- For breweries, it is especially important that flooring works well in both wet and dry conditions.
+- For breweries, it is especially important that a coating system works well in both wet and dry conditions.
 Because of the nature of the industry, the floor is likely to see a lot of moisture, and it needs to be able to withstand constant exposure to such conditions.

 - Along with being able to function well in wet and dry conditions, it is crucial that the floors of a brewery offer skid resistance.
 This is a safety consideration because if a floor is not skid resistant, it can lead to serious injuries to employees and visitors of the brewery.